Best LLM for Finance (2026)

 What is the best LLM for financial analysis?

-Claude Sonnet 4.6 for narrative analysis, commentary, and reports that reach human readers.
-GPT-4o for structured data extraction from financial documents.
-Gemini 2.5 Pro for very long filings that exceed 200K tokens.
+Claude Sonnet 5 for narrative analysis, commentary, and reports that reach human readers, and it now handles documents of any length at standard pricing.
+GPT-5.6 for structured data extraction from financial documents.
+Gemini 3.1 Pro for very long filings if you're already on Google Cloud.

 Can LLMs accurately extract financial data?